Is It Normal To Bleed During Ovulation?

 When it is time to ovulate, some women experience a small flow or spotting during this time.
-This bleeding is not a heavy menstrual flow and is not dark as a menstrual flow.
+This bleeding is not a heavy menstrual flow nor is it as dark as a menstrual flow.
 The coloration is generally a light pink or even a light orange and generally tends to only last for two days.
-Scientist do not know exactly why a woman bleeds during her ovulation cycle but different theories include the emergence of follicles.
+Scientists do not know exactly why a woman bleeds at ovulation but the main theory is the emergence of follicles on the ovary.
 The hormones in the body produce about 20 follicles.
-All of these contain immature eggs with only one maturing.
+All of these contain immature eggs with only one maturing and eventually being released at ovulation.
 The mature follicle matures and bursts out from the ovary which may cause pain and bleeding for some women.
 Some scientists think that ovulation bleeding may be present due to increased hormone production in the body.
 When a woman ovulates, her estrogen level spikes which may cause the light bleeding that occurs for some women.

 Concerns about Bleeding

 Bleeding during ovulation is completely normal.
 However, in some cases, it can be an indicator that something is wrong.
-If you have more than 1 bleeding episode in a cycle this could signify that you are not ovulating at all.
+If you have more than one bleeding episode in a cycle this could signify that you are not ovulating at all.
 Bleeding that is heavier than normal or more like a menstrual period could signal a problem like endometriosis.
 If you have pain that does not go away or the bleeding is long lasting or severe, you will need to check with your care provider to be examined to find the cause of the bleeding.
 It could be something different than ovulation.
 Things that can happen include endometriosis, irritable cervix, polyps in the uterus, or cervical polyps.
-If you have any questions about your bleeding, you will need to contact your doctor.
-The doctor will be able to perform procedures, such as ultrasounds and hysteroscopy, to find the true cause of your bleeding.
+Your doctor will be able to perform procedures, such as ultrasounds and hysteroscopy, to find the true cause of your bleeding.

 For most women light bleeding and some pain around ovulation is completely normal and expected.
-While the cause is not known many women go through this process and many women use it as an indicator as to when they are fertile, especially if they are trying to get pregnant.
-Remember, any abnormal bleeding or bleeding that you do not feel is normal should be discussed with your doctor.
+While the cause is fully understood, many women go through this process and many women use it as an indicator as to when they are fertile, especially if they are trying to get pregnant.